 So tell me, which book do you like to read more than once?

 Renée is the concierge of a bourgeois apartment building in Paris.
-She hides behind a rough exterior of an uneducated person to avoid the pretentious people who she sees everyday.
+She hides behind a rough exterior of an uneducated person to avoid the pretentious people she sees every day.
 In the same building lives Paloma, the daughter of one of the residents who plan to commit suicide once she reaches the age of 13.

 Even though Renée and Paloma don’t know one another their observations about life are very similar.